-So, by following this tutorial you will have batch renamed all the files sequentially numerically and also changed the file extension for all files in the folder quickly & easily.
+So, by following this tutorial, you will batch rename all the files sequentially numerically and also change the file extension for all files in the folder quickly & easily.

 Similar to this tool is ContextReplace, which will help you rename multiple files or folders via the context menu.